Free ROI Calculator to Measure Comms Impact

 How Do You Plan and Create an Internal Communication Campaign?

-Whatever strategies you decide to use, crafting a successful communication campaign involves a clear roadmap.
+Whatever strategies you decide to use, crafting a successful communications campaign involves a clear roadmap.
 Here’s a breakdown of the key steps to plan and create one.

 Define Your Goals

-What do you want to achieve?
+What do you want to achieve with your internal comms campaigns?
 Is it brand awareness, increased sales, or a shift in employee behavior?
-Set SMART goals (Specific, Measurable, Achievable, Relevant, and Time-bound) to give your campaign direction and a way to measure success.
+Set SMART goals (that are Specific, Measurable, Achievable, Relevant, and Time-bound) to give your campaign direction and a way to measure success.

 Know Your Audience